pseudoincorrect/Smart_mask/README.md

 # Embedded System Software

-The central chip is a nrf52810 from Nordic Semiconductors.
-The program is being developped with Nordic SDK on Segger Embedded Studio. <br>
+Firware for the central chip, a nrf52810 from Nordic Semiconductors.<br> The program is being developped with Nordic SDK on Segger Embedded Studio. <br>
-Sources and supportind documents are in the /Embedded_system folder.
+Sources and supportind documents are in <a href="https://github.com/pseudoincorrect/smart_mask/tree/master/Embedded_system/smart_mask">Embedded_system/</a>.

 <br>
 <p align="center">